DNA Dictates Design

 Darwin looked for evidence supporting his conjectures in all the wrong places.
 The fossil record didn’t oblige.
-His knowledge of the living cell was miniscule.
+Nineteenth-century scientists dismissed living cells as “structureless globules of protoplasm.”

 Long after death of a human, DNA residue can be found in the teeth.

 Laws of math, physics and the atomic composition of chemical elements, don’t change or evolve.
 Mutated genes may degrade the genome but don’t create new genetic information.
 DNA doesn’t evolve.

 A single gene’s DNA information can no more be created by chance than medieval alchemists could make gold by mixing recipes of other elements while relying upon abracadabra magic.